THE ORDERED LIFE AND MIDDLE CLASS VALUES

-Simply because the ordered life and the middle class is now under attack all over the world.
-We are told that traditional middle values are hopelessly “old-fashioned”, “homophobic”, “anti-women”, and so on and so forth.
+The ordered life or middle class values are under attack all over the world.
+We are told that traditional values are “old-fashioned”, “homophobic”, “anti-women”, and more.
 None of this is the truth, however.

-The reality is that communists, Islamists, autocrats and bureaucrats the world over hate the middle class because they stand in their way of total control over the people.
-The middle class tend to be somewhat politically active and often vote Republican in the USA, for example.
-The middle class votes for good laws, protection of children and the family, sexual moderation, outlawing of drug use, and other things that promote a truly free society.
+The reality is that socialists, communists, and liberals the world over hate the middle class because they stand in their way of total control over the people.
+This is the case because middle class people tend to be politically active and often vote Republican in the USA, for example.
+Middle class people usually vote for good laws, protection of children and the family, sexual moderation, outlawing of drug use, and other things that promote a truly free society.

-So it is important to review what is the ordered life, why live this way, and to ignore and stop the attacks on Judeo-Christian values, rugged individualism, natural rights and other aspects of middle class life.
+So it is important to review what is the ordered life, and why live this way.
+It is also important to ignore and denounce the attacks on Judeo-Christian values, rugged individualism, natural rights and other aspects of middle class life.